I’m just going to come right out and say it: the 2020 Dodge Challenger interior is a lot nicer than most people think it is.

 2020 Dodge Challenger shifter buttons and knobs

 Physical buttons and knobs in a car?
-In 2020?
+In modern times?
 Heck yes!
 That’s the way it ought to be IMHO.

 Yes, there is a nicely featured and responsive infotainment screen in the center of the dash, but I appreciate all of the knobs and buttons elsewhere on the dashboard and center console.